joeyxue0808/UARA_note/README.md

 # UARA-DRL
+# the original repository's readme.md is as follows.
+If there is any infringement, please contact me immediately to delete this repository.
+# the original repository's url in github is "https://github.com/cly1994jlu/UARA-DRL"
 I have been learning on how to use deep reinforcement learning (DRL) to solve problems in wireless communications and networking.
 The model I used in this repository is based on deep-Q-network (DQN) and DDQN.
 For more details on DQN and DDQN, I suggest you to read the paper V. Minh et al., "Human-level control through deep reinforcement learning", Nature, vol. 518, pp. 529–533, 2015, which can be found in https://www.nature.com/articles/nature14236.

 Specifically, this project is an implementation of the paper N. Zhao, Y. Liang, D. Niyato, Y. Pei, M. Wu and Y. Jiang, "Deep reinforcement learning for user association and resource allocation in heterogeneous cellular networks," IEEE Transactions on Wireless Communications, vol. 18, no. 11, pp. 5141-5152, Nov.
 2019.
 Please cite this paper if you learn about their system models, problem formulation, or algorithms from that.